No Limit Top Dogg: Background

-Following the release of his previous album on No Limit, Snoop was granted more creative freedom by Master P which resulted in an album that returned to the sound of his early days on Death Row.
-Snoop Dogg explained "Master P signed me, so he had the right to dictate and direct me on the first album, because he was bringing me out as a No Limit soldier.
-To let me have creative control from the beginning wouldn't have been the smartest thing to do."
+Following the release of Da Game Is to Be Sold, Not to Be Told, Snoop was granted more creative freedom from Master P that resulted in an album that returned to the sound of his early career on Death Row.
+Snoop Dogg explained that Master P limited creative control as he was forming him into the No Limit roster, which he answered that being allowed creative control from the beginning "wouldn't have been the smarted thing to do".

-With this newfound freedom, Snoop sought out the help of former mentor and producer Dr. Dre.
-The album marks the first time they work together on record since Dre left Death Row.
-Regarding their relationship over the years, Snoop said "Behind the scenes, we've been basically helping each other out and critiquing each other's projects," He then added "We just went back to working with each other publicly ... the public wanted it, and we wanted it, and we're pushing for it and we're doing it."
+With this newfound freedom, Snoop sought out the help of former mentor and producer Dr. Dre, marking their first collaboration since the latter left Death Row in 1996.
+Regarding their relationship over the years, Snoop said they continued reaching out and taking collaborating in projects, but decided they were back to working with each other publicly thanks to public demand.
 Attempts at reuniting date back to early 1998 when both collaborated on the song "Zoom".
-However, contract problems emerged that prevented the release of said version (Snoop's verses were eventually replaced by east coast rapper LL Cool J and included in the soundtrack to the film Bulworth).
-Along with a slew of other former label mates and collaborators like Warren G, Nate Dogg, Jewell, DJ Quik, and Raphael Saadiq, Snoop himself viewed the album to be a companion piece to his debut album Doggystyle.
+However, contract problems emerged that prevented the release of said version (Snoop's verses were replaced by East Coast rapper LL Cool J and included in the soundtrack to the film Bulworth).
+Along with a slew of other former label mates and collaborators including Warren G, Nate Dogg, Jewell, DJ Quik, and Raphael Saadiq, Snoop himself viewed the album to be a companion piece to his debut album Doggystyle.

 The album cover also marks a significant departure from the usual design style of all No Limit releases.
 In regards to this decision, Master P stated "When you look at that Snoop record, you know, you let Snoop be himself."
 He further stated "You look at his cover and it's got none of the bling and stuff that we always had, it's more about the dogs and what his image is about."